“Why Switzerland Is Encouraging Children to Eat Insects: Exploring the Benefits and Challenges of Insect-Based Diets”

 Recently, students at a high school near Zurich gathered around a table laden with insect bites.
 Seasoned worms, crickets sprinkled with paprika and biscuits baked with flour made from ground crickets were quickly snapped up.

-In 2017, Switzerland became the first European country to allow insects to be sold as human food after a lobbying campaign by edible insect startups.
+In 2017, Switzerland became the first European country to allow insects to be sold as human food following a lobbying campaign by edible insect startups.
 That was the easy part.
-Now companies have to win over those who have a gut feeling about eating insects.
+Now companies have to win over those who have a gut feeling regarding eating insects.
 To do this, the industry recruits consumers who are easier to persuade to try something new: children.
 For the past four years companies visited Swiss schools to promote the benefits of eating insects.
 Young people are open to new things, and according to the companies, it is even possible that bugs will be an integral part of their diet at some point in their adulthood.

 Until recently, Western civilization tried to keep insects away from food.
 Regulators saw them as a threat to human health.
 US Food and Drug Administration “pollution” classifies insects as unintended ingredients.
 But now more and more government officials, scientists and companies want insects to become part of the Western diet.